mansura-habiba/mansura-habiba.github.io/blog/posts/2026-09-18-regulatory-drift-containment.md

 ---
-title: The Certificate Is a Snapshot.
-Production Is a Path.
+title: Regulatory Drift Containment Protocol
-subtitle: A Regulatory Drift Containment Protocol — treating behavioural change as a budgeted, provable quantity rather than a recertification cliff.
+subtitle: The certificate is a snapshot.
+Production is a path — behavioural change as a budgeted, provable quantity rather than a recertification cliff.
 date: 2026-09-18
 categories: [ai-governance, certification, cryptography, information-theory]
 ---

-# The Certificate Is a Snapshot.
-Production Is a Path.
+# Regulatory Drift Containment Protocol

 <TldrCard title="TL;DR" read-time="~14 min">